cat-street/cat-street/README.md

 ## Hi, I'm Andrey!

-I'm a JavaScript developer from Moscow, Russia.
+I'm a JavaScript/React frontend developer from Moscow, Russia.
+Currently available for hire!

 Photojournalist by education, previously I was working as a system administrator, but in 2020 I've found my true inspiration in JavaScript.